 Rental costs for construction machinery

-Are you planning a construction project or a project in the facility or trades sector and want to get started without delay?
-With the right construction equipment for rent, you can ensure predictable costs, maximum efficiency, and reliable quality – without burdening your budget with high investments.
+Are you planning a construction project or a project in the facility or trade sector and want to start without delays?
+With the right construction equipment for rent, you secure predictable costs, maximum efficiency and reliable quality – without straining your budget with high investments.

-On this page, you'll learn about the average rental prices for construction equipment , what additional costs you should factor in, and how to create a realistic estimate.
+On this page you will learn about the average rental prices for construction machinery , what additional costs you should factor in, and how to create a realistic calculation.

-Our team has evaluated over 30 price lists and compiled a concise summary of the results for you.
-You'll receive a detailed quote from the respective provider upon your inquiry.
+Our team has analyzed over 30 price lists and summarized the results for you.
+You will receive a detailed quote from the respective provider upon request.

 Renting an excavator – these are the costs

-Excavators are usually classified by their operating weight .
-The heavier the machine, the more powerful it is—and the higher the rental costs.
+Excavators are usually classified according to their operating weight .
+The heavier the machine, the more powerful it is – and the higher the rental costs.
 This is directly related to fuel consumption, transport costs, and wear and tear.
-Mini excavators incur lower operating costs and are easier to transport, whereas large excavators require low-loaders and incur higher operating costs.
+Mini excavators incur lower operating costs and are easier to transport, while large excavators require low-loaders and result in higher operating costs.

-For companies, the rental period is also a decisive factor.
-The daily rate is higher for short-term assignments, as transport, training, and insurance are fixed costs spread over a few days.
-Starting at one week, the price drops noticeably; with monthly rentals, these fixed costs can be optimally allocated – making the calculation most efficient in the long run.
+For businesses, the rental period is also a crucial factor.
+The daily rate is higher for short-term rentals because transport, training, and insurance are fixed costs spread over just a few days.
+The price drops noticeably from a week onward, and with monthly rentals, these fixed costs can be optimally spread – making the calculation most efficient in the long run.

-category Typical size Daily rental Weekly rent (per day) Monthly rent (per day)
+category Typical size Daily rent Weekly rent (per day) Monthly rent (per day)

 Popular attachments for excavators

-Include accessories in your planning.
-This way, you can avoid additional trips and reduce downtime.
+Plan for accessories directly in your itinerary.
+This will help you avoid extra trips and reduce downtime.

-• Digging and grading buckets for excavation and fine grading
+• Digging and leveling buckets for excavation and fine grading

 • Hydraulic hammer for demolition and rock